jijinbravo/Scapicitern/README.md

                                   IMPORTANT NOTE TO RUN THE FILE

   # scapic intern Assignment
-   This purpose of this app is to create Read Update and Delete the studentdatabase  using the Nodejs with mongodb as database. and this application is build in cloud 9 flatform
+   The purpose of this app is to create Read Update and Delete the studentdatabase  using the Nodejs with mongodb as database. and this application is build in cloud 9 flatform

   ## How it works ?